2020 Democratic Party presidential debates

 Debates took place among candidates in the campaign for the Democratic Party's nomination for the president of the United States in the 2020 presidential election.

 There were a total of 29 major Democratic candidates.
 Of these, 23 candidates participated in at least one debate.
-Only Joe Biden and Bernie Sanders participated in all the debates; Pete Buttigieg, Amy Klobuchar, and Elizabeth Warren participated in all but one debate.
+Only Joe Biden and Bernie Sanders participated in all the debates; Pete Buttigieg, Amy Klobuchar, and Elizabeth Warren participated in all but the final debate.

 Overview

 Schedule

 In December 2018, the Democratic National Committee (DNC) announced the schedule for 12 official DNC-sanctioned debates, set to begin in June 2019, with six debates in 2019 and the remaining six during the first four months of 2020.
 Candidates were allowed to participate in forums featuring multiple other candidates as long as only one candidate appeared on stage at a time.
 Any presidential candidates who participated in unsanctioned debates with each other would have lost their invitations to the next DNC-sanctioned debate.
-No unsanctioned debates took place during the 2019—2020 debate season.
+No unsanctioned debates took place during the 2019–2020 debate season.

 The DNC also announced that it would not partner with Fox News as a media sponsor for any debates.
 Fox News last held a Democratic debate in 2003.
 All media sponsors selected to host a debate were as a new rule required to appoint at least one female moderator for each debate, to ensure there would not be a gender-skewed treatment of the candidates and debate topics.